-The examination consists of two parts: the basics test (quiz on Canvas) and the home exam (in pairs) that are compulsory.
+The examination consists of two compulsory parts: a Basics Test (quiz on campus) and a Home Exam (in pairs).
 In addition to these, students can gain bonus points for preparing for and attending the non-compulsory seminars that are offered during the course.